No. 11 Auburn routs Arkansas 51-10

 The Tigers needed just three plays again after a short Arkansas punt as Kam Martin dashed 52 yards on first down, then Shaun Shivers bounced around the left side on a 9-yard scoring run and a 14-0 lead with 10:48 still left in the first quarter.

 After the opening fireworks, the Tigers went quiet offensively.
 Auburn’s defense still made plenty of noise.
 Auburn held the Razorbacks (2-5, 0-4) without a first down until 43 seconds remained in the first quarter.
-Arkansas finally put together a lengthy drive toward the end of the first half, but Limpert’s 44-yard field goal attempt at the end of the half hooked wide right.
+Arkansas finally put together a lengthy drive toward the end of the first half, but Connor Limpert’s 44-yard field goal attempt at the end of the half hooked wide right.

+“I thought Bo did an outstanding job in the second half,” Malzahn said.
+“I think he was 8-for-8 or 7-for-7.
+He did a good job throwing the football.
+That was nice to see.
+In the second half he really looked comfortable.
+I think when he hit that one to Seth, I think it opened everything up and he played really good after that.”

-Arkansas’ third quarter scoring drive, aided by two major penalties, seemed to wake the Tigers up.
-Auburn answered swiftly, handing Arkansas it’s 15th consecutive SEC loss.
+Arkansas finally got on the scoreboard in the third quarter on a drive aided by two major penalties.
+Limbert’s 28-yard field goal pulled the Razorbacks within 17-3.
+It also seemed to wake the Tigers up.
+Auburn answered swiftly, handing Arkansas its 15th consecutive SEC loss.

 Nix was 12-of-17 passing for 176 yards for the Tigers, and Williams caught four passes for 90 yards.